cogell/sacrum/README.md

 Todos
 ----
-- fix watch tasks to track the right files
+- fix watch tasks to track the right files - WORKING HERE
+- rename connect:livereload task (it is scary)
+- check to see if files are getting reloaded twice (seems to be a freq problem)
+- check if scripts living in app/scripts is a dependency
 - dry up grunt copy tasks (need to learn more grunt-fu to do this)